 How to fix it: Neuter or spay your cat.
 This will change the odor and may reduce the cat’s motivation for spraying.
 Although marking isn’t limited to a cat’s desire to mate, this is one of the main reasons cats mark.
 Neutering or spaying is a proven treatment for cats who spray for reproductive purposes.

 Routine changes in the household are associated with cat spraying as well

-Cats are creatures of habit, which is why any change might cause stress and provoke spraying.
-For this reason, cat owners need to realize that cats don’t think their urine smells bad – on the opposite, animals comfort themselves with their familiar scent.
+Cats are creatures of habit, so any change might cause stress and provoke spraying.
+For this reason, cat owners need to realize that cats don’t think their urine smells bad – on the opposite, animals comfort themselves with their familiar scents.
 Spraying makes cats feel more secure and content, so, if your cat is spraying, think about what might be stressing it out.
 Here are a few possibilities:

 - New baby

 - Reduced play time

 Problem: It seems like a home remodeling project has upset your cat and you have noticed wet spots on the side of the couch and the drapes.

 How to fix it: Make more time for your pet and play.
 Physical activities – like a game of “follow the feather” – are a great stress reliever.
 Also, set apart a hiding area for your cat to escape during stressful situations like remodeling projects or parties.
 Remember to not punish your cat even if you see him or her spraying.
 A punishment will only make the animal more anxious, and thus more likely to spray.
 And finally, clean the marked spot thoroughly because, if there’s even the slightest scent of urine left behind, your cat will be tempted to spray again.

 Litter inadequacies may also be a reason for your cat to spray